Snapshot — last verified June 2026

 The quotes file — self-incrimination log

-"If you're a pacifist, Palantir is not the right place to work.
-We are on the right side of history."
+"If you're a pacifist, Palantir is not the right place to work."

 Field observations — known quirks & operational patterns